-- If you define your column as Risk related, checking “Risk” checkbox within “Column settings”, you will be able to input hazards defined within Risk Management Module of a project where your matrix is created.
+- If you define your column as Risk related, checking the “Risk” checkbox within “Column settings”, you will be able to input hazards defined within the Risk Management Module of a project where your matrix is created.

 How many items can I input in one matrix cell?

 - There is only a limit for first column cells, where you can input just one item.
-This is set in this manner because the first column is defined as requirement column, so main requirements should be inputted there.
+This is set in this manner because the first column is defined as the requirement column, so main requirements should be inputted there.